The-Tikkun-Line/the-tikkun-line.github.io/index.markdown

 layout: home
 ---
 <h2>{{ site.description | escape }}</h2>
-<h2>Our work is grounded in the Hearing Voices approach, Intentional Peer Support, and a transformative justice approach.
+<h2>Our work is grounded in the Hearing Voices approach, Intentional Peer Support, and a transformative justice framework.
 We are always learning how to bring these values into real life—especially in a world that is messy, unpredictable, and full of imperfect people like us.</h2>